BiLLY-J03l/mac-changer/README.md

 # mac-changer
 MAC changer with bash

-This script allows you to change or randomise the MAC address of a specified interface.
+-This script allows you to change or randomise the MAC address of a specified interface.

-Installation:
+-Installation:

 1-